jrk025/mec_editor/README.md

 # MEC (My Editor Car)

 MEC Editor is a powerful, lightweight save game editor designed specifically for My Summer Car (MSC) and My Winter Car (MWC).
-Built with C++ and Dear ImGui, it provides a fast and intuitive interface for modifying your game's binary save files with safety and precision.
+Built with C++, it provides a fast and intuitive interface for modifying your game's binary save files with safety and precision.

+DISCLAIMER!

+This tool is currently in Beta.
+While it includes safety features like automatic backups, always manually back up your defaultES2File.txt or savefile.txt files before making extensive changes.
+The developer is not responsible for "lost" items or corrupted saves due to improper use.

 Features: